joannasaikali/slate/source/index.md

 ---
-title: API Reference
+title: MusicApp API Docs

 language_tabs:
   - shell
   - ruby
-  - python
+  - php

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>